Unequal Outcomes: Most ICE Detainees Held In Rural Areas Where Deportation Risks Soar

 Deportation of immigrants held in remote facilities is also far more likely, because it's hard and expensive for detainees there to find attorneys to represent them in court, immigrant advocates say.

 Immigration courts in rural areas deny many more asylum cases than those in cities, sending more detainees back to their home countries.
-Judges in rural immigration courts denied 87% of asylum cases, compared to 54% in urban areas, according to NPR analysis of data from 2013 to 2018 obtained by TRAC, a research project at Syracuse University.
+Judges in rural immigration courts denied 87% of asylum cases, compared with 54% in urban areas, according to NPR analysis of data from 2013 to 2018 obtained by TRAC, a research project at Syracuse University.

 "It is an issue, because it means if you have the bad luck of being detained and in a certain facility then you're almost guaranteed to be deported," says Romy Lerner, associate director of the immigration clinic at University of Miami's law school.

 Mississippi detainee Alonso hopes to beat those odds.
-He's appealing his asylum case and hopes to reunite with his family.
+He is appealing his asylum case and hopes to reunite with his family.

 Robert Benincasa contributed to this report.

-NPR defined "rural" as those ZIP Codes where more than 20% of the population lived in a rural area.
+NPR defined "rural" as those ZIP codes where more than 20% of the population lived in a rural area.